AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/share-projects.md

 ---
 # Share projects

-You can share an Analysis Workspace project with the following types of users:
+You can share an Analysis Workspace project with the following types of people:

-* Users in your organization who have access to Adobe Analytics
+* Users and groups in your organization who have access to Adobe Analytics

-* Users in your organization who don't have access to Adobe Analytics
+* Users and groups in your organization who don't have access to Adobe Analytics

-* Users outside your organization
+* People outside your organization

 Any [curation](curate.md) you apply prior to sharing is reflected when recipients open the project.